Smileynator/blender-mdb-addon/README.md

 ### Editing additive animations

-CANM does not store an additive flag.
 CAS decides whether a CANM clip is composed on top of another pose.
-Imported additive clips therefore round-trip correctly but usually look distorted when Blender displays them as ordinary standalone actions.
+Imported additive clips therefore round-trip correctly but usually look distorted when Blender displays them as ordinary standalone actions. (usually curls the model into a messy ball)

+To start Additive animation editing select the armature and go into Pose mode.

-Select the armature and open **3D Viewport > Sidebar > Animation > EDF Additive Animation**:
+Open **3D Viewport > Sidebar > Animation > EDF Additive
+Animation**:

 1. Choose **Start Additive Editing**.